-(a) The Certificates shall be in substantially the forms set forth as Exhibit or Exhibit , as applicable, with such appropriate insertions, omissions, substitutions and other variations as are required or permitted by this Agreement and may have such marks of identification and such legends or endorsements placed thereon as may, consistently herewith, be determined by the Authorized Officers executing such Certificates, as evidenced by their execution of the Certificates.
+(a) The Certificates shall be in substantially the forms set forth as Exhibit A B or Exhibit B C, as applicable, with such appropriate insertions, omissions, substitutions and other variations as are required or permitted by this Agreement and may have such marks of identification and such legends or endorsements placed thereon as may, consistently herewith, be determined by the Authorized Officers executing such Certificates, as evidenced by their execution of the Certificates.
 All Certificates shall be dated the date of their execution.

-(b) The Certificates shall be executed by the Owner Trustee on behalf of the Trust by manual signature of an Authorized Officer and shall be deemed to have been validly issued when so executed.
+(b) The Certificates shall be executed by the Owner Trustee on behalf of the Trust by manual or facsimile signature of an Authorized Officer and shall be deemed to have been validly issued when so executed.
 Certificates bearing the manual signatures of individuals who were at any time Authorized Officers shall bind the Trust, notwithstanding that such individuals or any of them have ceased to hold such offices prior to the execution and delivery of such Certificates or did not hold such offices at the date of such Certificates.

-(c) No Certificates will be issued by the Trust after the Closing Date (in the case of the Beneficial Interest Certificate) or by any Series after the related Series Date (in the case of Series Certificates) except pursuant to Sections 3.04 and 3.05 hereof.
+(c) No Certificates will be issued by the Trust after the Closing Date (in the case of the Beneficial Interest Certificate) or by any Series after the related Series Date (in the case of Series Certificates), except in either case pursuant to Sections 3.01(a), 3.02(b), 3.04 and 3.05 hereof.

 (d) No Certificate shall be entitled to any benefit under this Agreement or be valid or obligatory for any purpose, unless there appears on such Certificate the manual signature of an Authorized Officer, and such signature shall be conclusive evidence, and the only evidence, that such Certificate has been duly issued and delivered hereunder.

-(e) Person=s acceptance of a Certificate duly registered in such Person=s name pursuant to Section 3.04 hereof.
+(e) A Person shall be entitled to the rights and subject to the obligations of a Certificate Holder hereunder upon such Without any further act, acknowledgment or consent, upon a Person=s acceptance of a Certificate, duly registered in such Person=s name pursuant to Section 3.04 hereof, such Person shall be entitled to the rights and subject to the obligations of a Certificate Holder hereunder.

 Section 3.04.
 Registration of Transfer and Exchange of Certificates.